AudTheCodeWitch/codewitch/src/_articles/2020-01-23-callback_functions_with_the_code_witch.markdown

 layout: post
 title:      "Callback Functions with the Code Witch"
 date:       2020-01-23 20:07:38 +0000
-permalink:  callback_functions_with_the_code_witch
 image: /images/heroes/callbacks.jpg
 image_hero: /images/heroes/callbacks.jpg
 rainbow_hero: true
 ---

 The code witch, now well-versed in [JavaScript closures](https://audthecodewitch.github.io/closures_with_the_code_witch), turned to a blank page in her spellbook.
 As she pondered the topic for her next entry, the little code witch recalled her technical interview.

 “Of all the topics we discussed, which one was the most embarrassingly obvious?” she mused.
 “Which one nearly drove me to cast an Unforgivable Curse on myself when I finally matched the term to the code concept?”

 She thought for a moment longer and, with a grim smile, began to write: